GerryDoesStuff/YamImageProcessor/docs/DEVELOPER_GUIDE.md

 UI integration is required.
 Module metadata is displayed throughout the UI and is used when serialising pipelines, so keep the values descriptive and stable.

+### Performance roadmap

+Developers planning GPU-accelerated features should consult the [`docs/performance_roadmap.md`](performance_roadmap.md) document.
+It outlines the target backends, the expected usage of `ModuleCapabilities.requires_gpu` and `PipelineStep.execution.requires_gpu`, and how OpenCV or scikit-image kernels will be wired into the pipeline manager.
+Aligning new modules with the roadmap ensures upcoming executors can adopt them without refactoring.

 ### Example skeleton

 ```python